-Elderly Client-An eligible (60 years of age or older or who is less than 60 and has a diagnosis of early onset dementia) elderly individual who receives OAA services.
+Elderly Client - An eligible (60 years of age or older) elderly individual who receives OAA services.

-B. Standardized names, definitions and service units are provided for the services that are singled out in the SPR for reporting
+C. Standardized names, definitions and service units are provided for the services that are singled out in the SPR for reporting

-Personal Care (1 Hour) -- Personal assistance, stand-by assistance, supervision or cues.
+Personal Care (1 Hour) -- Personal assistance, stand-by assistance, supervision or cues for a person with an ADL impairment.

-Homemaker (1 Hour) -- Assistance such as preparing meals, shopping for personal items, managing money, using the telephone or doing light housework.
+Homemaker (1 Hour) -- Assistance such as preparing meals, shopping for personal items, managing money, using the telephone or doing light housework for a person with an IADL impairment.

-Chore (1 Hour) -- Assistance such as heavy housework, yard work or sidewalk maintenance for a person.
+Chore (1 Hour) -- Assistance such as heavy housework, yard work or sidewalk maintenance for a person with an IADL impairment.